Homework problems and due dates (not the dates the

 "What is a solution?"

-Never treat any "reading" portion of any assignment
+Never treat any reading portion

-or as something you can postpone (unless I tell you
+you already know, or as something you can postpone

-otherwise).
-I can pretty much guarantee that every one of my
+(unless I tell you otherwise)!
+I can pretty much guarantee that

-handouts has something in it that you don't know, no matter how
+every one of my handouts has something in it that you don't know,

 Read Section 1.1 and do problems 1.1/ 1–16.

-Since not everyone has access to the
+Since not everyone may have access to the

 textbook yet, here is a